rust-lang/rust/src/doc/rustc/src/lints/levels.md

 ## expect

 Sometimes, it can be helpful to suppress lints, but at the same time ensure that the code in question still emits them.
-The 'expect' level does exactly this, with it a lint can be expected.
-If the lint in question is not an emitted, a new lint `unfulfilled_lint_expectation` at the attribute notifying you that the expectation, is no longer fulfilled.
+The 'expect' level does exactly this.
+If the lint in question is not emitted, the `unfulfilled_lint_expectation` lint triggers on the `expect` attribute, notifying you that the expectation is no longer fulfilled.

 ```rust
 fn main() {